 Respecting and recognising fundamental freedoms

-We publish our Modern Slavery Statement each year, in accordance with the UK Modern Slavery Act, detailing the steps taken by BAT plc and subsidiary Group companies to prevent modern slavery and human trafficking in our business and supply chains.
+In addition, each year we publish our Modern Slavery Statement , in accordance with the UK Modern Slavery Act.
+The statement details the steps taken by BAT plc and subsidiary Group companies to prevent modern slavery and human trafficking in our business and supply chains.

-Our due diligence processes enable us to monitor the effectiveness of, and compliance with, our policy commitments, as well as to identify, prevent and mitigate human rights risks, impacts and abuses.
+Our due diligence and remediation programmes enable us to monitor the effectiveness of, and compliance with, our policy commitments, as well as to identify, prevent and mitigate human rights risks, impacts and abuses.

 See Human rights and child labour in tobacco growing for more details.

-We maintain a rigorous focus on human rights with existing suppliers by conducting an annual risk assessment on 100% of our supplier base.
-This uses independent indices developed by Verisk Maplecroft and assesses inherent risk exposure based on the type of supplier and country where it operates.
-Suppliers identified as high-risk in the assessment are prioritised for Intertek audits.
+We maintain a rigorous focus on human rights in the supply chain and conduct an annual risk assessment on 100% of our existing materials suppliers.
+Using independent human rights indices developed by Verisk Maplecroft , we assess suppliers’ inherent risk exposure based on their country location and the goods or services they provide.
+Suppliers identified as high risk are then prioritised for audits.

 We encourage anyone working for, or with, the Group to raise concerns or grievances through our Speak Up channels which are independently managed and available 24 hours a day online, by text or telephone.
 The channels can be used in confidence and anonymously and are available in multiple local languages, and their details are promoted through staff training and communications, the SoBC app and the Supplier Code of Conduct.

-In our 2019 global ‘Your Voice’ survey, completed by 90% of Group employees, we asked for the first time if employees felt they “can report concerns about actual or suspected wrongdoing at work without fear of reprisal” – 79% strongly agreed, 8% higher than the FMCG comparator norm.
+In our most recent global ‘Your Voice’ survey in 2019, completed by 90% of Group employees, we asked for the first time if employees felt they “can report concerns about actual or suspected wrongdoing at work without fear of reprisal” – 79% strongly agreed, 8% higher than the FMCG comparator norm.